bbopt/nomad/doc/user_guide/source/Installation.rst

 The minimum version of *CMake* is 3.15.
 Older versions should trigger an error. *CMake* will detect which compiler is available.

-A recent C++ compiler supporting C++14 is also required.
-The compilation has been tested on Linux with gcc 10.1.0, 11.1.0 and 12.2.0.
-The compilation has been tested on OSX with gcc Homebrew 9.3.0 and 11.2.0, and also Apple clang version 14.0.3.
-The compilation has been tested on Windows 8 and Windows 10 Enterprise with Microsoft Visual Studio 2019 (cl.exe 19.29.300038.1) and Microsoft Visual Studio 2017.
+A recent C++ compiler supporting C++17 is also required.
+The compilation has been tested on Linux with gcc 11.5.0 and 13.3.
+The compilation has been tested on OSX with gcc Homebrew 9.3.0 and 11.2.0, and also Apple clang version 14.0.3 and 21.0.0 for X86_64 and ARM64 architectures.
+The compilation has been tested on Windows 8 and Windows 10 Enterprise with Microsoft Visual Studio 2022.

 .. warning:: Some older version of *CMake* do not trigger an explicit error on the version number.